sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

         'docker run -d --restart=unless-stopped -p 80:80 -p 443:443 -v $HOME/.caddy:/root/.caddy gcr.io/$PROJECT_ID/$IMAGE_NAME:$IMAGE_TAG'
 ```

-**NOTE:** the `-v $HOME/.caddy:/root/.caddy` mount isn't necessary here, but later once we actually request the TLS certificate, this will allow the certificate files to persist across container redeploys, avoiding extra requests to Let's Encrypt which could lead to being rate limited.
+**NOTE:** the `-v $HOME/.caddy:/root/.caddy` mount isn't necessary here, but later once we request the TLS certificate, this will allow the certificate files to persist across container redeploys, avoiding extra requests to Let's Encrypt which could lead to being rate limited.

 ### 8) We're Live!

-At this point I was able to visit the external IP address from step 3 and see the website.
+At this point, I was able to visit the external IP address from step 3 and see the website.

 I even scripted the whole process so that it takes less than 5 minutes: